-In the March 12, 1983, edition of the British trade paper Screen International, then journalist and later film producer Colin Vaines referred to Mr. Forsyth’s style as ‘a combination of off-beat humour, precise observation of character, considerable warmth and charm, and an underlying seriousness.’
-Yet, his film output has been restricted and got very limited over the years, forcing Martin Hunt on BFI’s Screenonline to conclude that ‘the structural defects relating to production, distribution and exhibition have hampered British filmmakers since the 1960s.’
-Whatever the underlying reasons may be, don’t believe everything you read, because at age sixty-nine, Mr. Forsyth is still productive as a writer and even though we can’t change the cards that are dealt, there still might come a time that one of his writing efforts will see the light of day in front of the camera.
+In the March 12, 1983, edition of the British trade paper Screen International, then journalist and later film producer Colin Vaines referred to Mr. Forsyth’s style as ‘a combination of off-beat humor, precise observation of character, considerable warmth and charm, and an underlying seriousness.’
+Yet, his film output has been restricted and got very limited over the years, forcing Martin Hunt on BFI’s Screenonline to conclude that ‘the structural defects relating to production, distribution, and exhibition have hampered British filmmakers since the 1960s.’
+Whatever the underlying reasons may be, don’t believe everything you read, because at age sixty-nine, Mr. Forsyth is still productive as a writer, and even though we can’t change the cards that are dealt, there still might come a time that one of his writing efforts will see the light of day in front of the camera.
 Something to look forward to.

 Mr. Forsyth, after “That Sinking Feeling” and “Gregory’s Girl” , you were considered to be an acclaimed and renowned screenwriter and filmmaker.
 Where and how did you learn your craft?

-I have been working in the film industry for fifty-one years now, I started when I was seventeen.
+I have been working in the film industry for fifty-one years now; I started when I was seventeen.
 Just after I had left school in Glasgow, I got a job as an advertiser at a local newspaper as an apprentice for a film company.
 I wasn’t interested in cinema at that point at all, but it was a very different kind of job.
 All the other jobs were in business or industry.
-So I took the opportunity to apply for the job, I went through the interview process, and ended up getting this job and there I was in the film industry at age seventeen, in 1964.
+So I took the opportunity to apply for the job; I went through the interview process and ended up getting this job.
+So there I was in the film industry at age seventeen, in 1964.
 But I didn’t make my first feature film [“That Sinking Feeling,” 1979] much later.
 So during that time, I started a small independent documentary company with a business partner of mine, and for about ten years, we made sponsored films and industrial films in Scotland.
 But it wasn’t very satisfying work.
-Scotland is a small country and at that time there was a very small film community.
+Scotland is a small country, and at that time, there was a very small film community.
 This feeling that we should really be attempting to make our own indigenous films—feature films—that tendency just grew in me.
 There was no possible way of finding money for an independent film, so I thought I’d try and make one very cheaply by using young people from the Glasgow Youth Theatre.
 So the screenplay of “That Sinking Feeling” that I wrote was based on Glasgow and on the lives of the young people of the Youth Theatre.
 Back then, Glasgow was an economically depressed town, not at all for young people, and so I thought I’d make a film about some unemployed youths and what they may do for some fun.
 That was really the first idea for “That Sinking Feeling.”
 The film was made for no money.
 My colleagues in the local film business gave me some of their time for nothing, and the young people were mostly unemployed.
 We shot the film in three weeks, in April 1979; it was processed very quickly because in August, the film was ready to be shown at the Edinburgh Film Festival.
-That was quite a surprising experience, because people paid attention to it and on basis of that, I could go back to the Youth Theatre and make “Gregory’s Girl” with some money.
-That was a bigger production, and more professional in some ways.
+That was quite a surprising experience because people paid attention to it and on the basis of that, I could go back to the Youth Theatre and make “Gregory’s Girl” with some money.
+That was a bigger production and more professional in some ways.

 I think it’s because these were the first feature films that were made in Scotland.
-“That Sinking Feeling” was the first indigenous film, there had been no other cinema made in Scotland before that.
+“That Sinking Feeling” was the first indigenous film; there had been no other cinema made in Scotland before that.
 So I think that was the surprise of it—there had been films made in Scotland, but these were always made by people coming in from America or London to shoot a film on location in Scotland.
 But this was the first time that an indigenous filmmaker had made a film there.
 That’s how it started.

 How important was David Puttnam in this process?
-As a highly successful producer, he gave a lot of young filmmakers the opportunity to make their first films in the 1970s and 1980s, and you made your next film “Local Hero” with him.
+As a highly successful producer, he gave a lot of young filmmakers the opportunity to make their first films in the 1970s and 1980s, and you made your next film, “Local Hero” , with him.

-He helped a lot of young filmmakers and he certainly was very important to me.
-He had made TV commercials before and at that time there was a whole generation including David who graduated from advertising into feature film making.
+He helped a lot of young filmmakers, and he certainly was very important to me.
+He had made TV commercials before, and at that time, there was a whole generation, including David, who graduated from advertising into feature film making.
 There was Alan Parker, Hugh Hudson, Ridley Scott—they all came from advertising.
-David was a part of that group and I caught him after his success with “Chariots of Fire” [1981, winner of four Academy Awards and three BAFTA Awards].
+David was a part of that group, and I caught him after his success with “Chariots of Fire” [1981, winner of four Academy Awards and three BAFTA Awards].
 After that film, he came to me and asked, ‘Why don’t we make a film in Scotland?
 If you can find a subject in Scotland with a couple of American actors, it will be easier to find the money.’
 That’s how “Local Hero” got started: I came up with the idea of the oil business, which was very current at that time in Scotland—we called it the oil boom—it was just starting then.
 So the film was quite topical.
-It was just a matter for me to write the script and he did manage to find the money.
+It was just a matter for me to write the script, and he did manage to find the money.

 No, it really wasn’t.
-Anyone who is acting, requires the same thing: a sense of confidence, you have to give actors a sense of security and if they want any information about why they are in front of the camera.
+Anyone who is acting requires the same thing: a sense of confidence.
+You have to give actors a sense of security and if they want any information about why they are in front of the camera.
 I have been asked that question before, and I can honestly say that I really didn’t feel any difference between directing someone like Burt Lancaster or one of the young people from the Youth Theatre: they just demanded of me the same thing, they needed a very good reason of doing what they were doing in front of the camera.
 It was that simple.
-So I didn’t feel any difference in the way that I treated them, or the way they wanted to be treated.
-Before I actually worked with actors, I used to think that you had to teach them how to act [laughs], but of course they know that.
-All you have to ask them, is what they want in that particular moment, so it’s not really too tough a job if you know what you want.
+So I didn’t feel any difference in the way that I treated them or the way they wanted to be treated.
+Before I actually worked with actors, I used to think that you had to teach them how to act [laughs], but of course, they know that.
+All you have to ask them is what they want in that particular moment, so it’s not really too tough a job if you know what you want.

 After your early successes, did Hollywood welcome you to finance your new productions in America?

 Ah, well, it still was a project of mine.
-I had bought the rights to the book and I wrote the script on my own.
-It wasn’t a commission, there was no film until I made the film.
+I had bought the rights to the book, and I wrote the script on my own.
+It wasn’t a commission; there was no film until I made the film.
 So I spent time adapting the novel and with the script, I found a producer and we went about making the film.
 It wasn’t someone coming to me who said, ‘Will you make a film of this book?’
 I just fell in love with the book, basically, and that was it.

 No, it wasn’t a risk.
 He had played the same roles successfully in those big movies for more than fifteen years.
 There’s a certain point in your life as an actor when you are becoming older.
-Time is telling on you, so you can’t play the same action comedy roles, and also you’re maturing.
-For him, it was time out after playing the endless Burt Reynolds type of roles, you know, so it wasn’t difficult, he was up for it.
-He had come to a point in his life when he wanted to develop himself a little more and that was perfect for me.
+Time is telling on you, so you can’t play the same action-comedy roles, and also, you’re maturing.
+For him, it was time out after playing the endless Burt Reynolds type of roles, you know, so it wasn’t difficult.
+He was up for it.
+He had come to a point in his life when he wanted to develop himself a little more, and that was perfect for me.
 So there was no difficulty involved at all.
 And it was a low-budget movie, there wasn’t an awfully lot of money at stake.
-The world wasn’t watching and waiting for it [laughs], it was just another movie.
+The world wasn’t watching and waiting for it [laughs].
+It was just another movie.

 Did you ever make the ideal film as you had it originally planned?

-No, when you write a screenplay and then you make the film, the writer is always disappointed in the film, because it never works out the way you—as a writer—want it.
-As a writer, I am always disappointed in me, the director.
-When you write a script, you have such huge ambitions for it and you imagine it totally, but it never comes out the same way on the screen, because of the limitations, the process, the things that change, all the compromises that come into it.
+No, when you write a screenplay, and then you make the film, the writer is always disappointed in the film because it never works out the way you—as a writer—want it.
+As a writer, I am always disappointed in me the director.
+When you write a script, you have such huge ambitions for it, and you imagine it totally, but it never comes out the same way on the screen because of the limitations, the process, the things that change, all the compromises that come into it.
 So any film I made, I was never as happy with it as I was as with the original inspiration.
 It always changes—sometimes it changes for the better because of the collaboration with the actors or the cameraman who comes up with something which makes it better.
-But the screenplay is always like a fantasy, and the ambitions for something that you write are so perfect and entertainable, that you are about to be disappointed.
+But the screenplay is always like a fantasy, and the ambitions for something that you write are so perfect and entertainable that you are about to be disappointed.
 But I think that’s the same with any endeavor: who’s looking for perfection anyway?

 You’ve also been an editor when you made industrial films.
-Do you always stick with a film until it it’s entirely edited?
+Do you always stick with a film until it’s entirely edited?

 Yes, I do.
-I enjoy editing a lot, because that’s where you can turn disaster into success, even by just changing things.
+I enjoy editing a lot because that’s where you can turn disaster into success, even by just changing things.
 I always considered it a very positive process.
 Once the filming is finished, it’s quite a joy to look forward to go into the cutting room.
 I am there every day.
-And with digital editing, it’s so much easier, you don’t have to wait so long to see the result and you have multiple choices.
+And with digital editing, it’s so much easier, you don’t have to wait so long to see the result, and you have multiple choices.

-I once read an article about you and the title said, ‘Success came just in time for the award-winning director of “Gregory’s Girl,” but then he walked away from filmmaking and never looked back.’
+I once read an article about you, and the title said, ‘Success came just in time for the award-winning director of “Gregory’s Girl,” but then he walked away from filmmaking and never looked back.’
 Is that an accurate way to describe your career?